 - Take care of yourself.
 Your life can sometimes feel focused on your loved one’s addiction and anxiety disorder.
 For you to be the best ally possible, you also need to take time for yourself.
 Spend time on your own hobbies and interests, and, to whatever extent is possible, resist the temptation to wrap your life around your loved one’s struggle.

-Why Consider Treatment for Anxiety at Twelve Oaks Recovery Center in Northwest Florida
+Why Consider Treatment for Anxiety at Twelve Oaks Recovery Center near Pensacola, Florida

 People suffering from both anxiety disorders and substance use disorders are at risk for a host of negative consequences.
 They may experience significant tension in their relationships and may withdraw from social contact.
 They may suffer poor work performance, job loss, financial difficulties, or homelessness, not to mention the physical problems that can come along with drug abuse.
 Those in the throes of an addiction can experiences effects such as organ failure, brain damage, infections, and even death, either from suicide or overdose.
 While these consequences are severe, they can be mitigated or even avoided with prompt, effective rehab treatment.

-Types of Anxiety Treatment Offered at Twelve Oaks Recovery Center in Northwest Florida
+Types of Anxiety Treatment Offered at Twelve Oaks Recovery Center near Pensacola, Florida

 At Twelve Oaks Recovery Center, we have spent more than 30 years serving Florida premiere treatment to men and women, aged 18 and older, who are struggling with chemical dependency concerns and co-occurring conditions, including anxiety disorders.
 Beautifully located on the Emerald Coast of Florida on the Navarre Sound, Twelve Oaks offers patients a sense of tranquility as they work towards overcoming their addictions and learning to manage the symptoms of anxiety.
 Our dedicated and experienced treatment professionals are uniquely prepared to guide patients through the transformations that will allow them to pursue happier, healthier, and more productive futures.
 Throughout their time spent at Twelve Oaks, patients can benefit from developing an enhanced sense of self-worth as they learn to create realistic life goals and make healthy lifestyle adjustments.